Ideker Farms, Inc., et al. v. United States of America (NW Missouri Flood Litigation)

 VFX/Animation Workers: In re: Animation Workers Antitrust Litigation

 VFX/Animation Workers: In re Animation Workers Antitrust Litigation (N.D.
-Cal.): Cohen Milstein initiated the investigation, filed the first complaint and the served as co-lead counsel for a class of animation and visual effects workers in a lawsuit alleging that the defendants, who include Pixar, Lucasfilm Ltd. and DreamWorks Animation, secretly agreed not to solicit class members and to coordinate on compensation.
-The Court approved settlements with all of the defendants for a total of $168.5 million.
+Cal.): Cohen Milstein served as co-lead counsel in this proprietary class action on behalf of animation and visual effects workers, who alleged that Pixar, Lucasfilm Ltd., and DreamWorks Animation secretly agreed not to solicit or poach class members and to coordinate their compensation in violation of antitrust laws.
+The court approved settlements with all of the defendants for a total of $168.5 million.
+At the time, it was the most successful no-poach case ever filed, achieving an average recovery of nearly $14,000 per class member.

 Iran Beirut Bombing Litigation

 Iran Beirut Bombing Litigation (D.D.C.)
-Cohen Milstein is litigating three Foreign Sovereign Immunities Act lawsuits against the Islamic Republic of Iran for its alleged involvement in the 1983 bombing of the U.S. Marine Barracks in Beirut, Lebanon, which was carried out by Hezbollah, a terrorist organization, allegedly at the direction and with the support of Iran.
-The Beirut Marine Barracks Bombing, which killed 241 American servicemembers and injured numerous others, was the deadliest state-sponsored terrorist attack against United States citizens before September 11, 2001.
-To date, the court has awarded plaintiffs more than $1.5 billion in total default judgments.
+Cohen Milstein is litigating three Foreign Sovereign Immunities Act lawsuits against the Islamic Republic of Iran for its alleged involvement in the 1983 Beirut Marine Barracks Bombing, which killed 241 American servicemembers.
+This bombing was the deadliest state-sponsored terrorist attack against United States citizens before September 11, 2001.
+The court has awarded plaintiffs more than $1.5 billion in default judgments.

 Beck, et al. v.
 Boeing